 If you’ve been sick recently, hair fall may not be serious because it is just part of your body’s coping mechanism.
-Rest assured that your hair will return to normal once your body is able to fully recover.
+Once your body has fully recovered, hair fall should be significantly reduced.

 You might have also heard people say that experiencing emotional stress can cause hair fall, which is true.
 But don’t worry.
 Although these can raise your androgen levels that trigger hair fall, you can still beat it by getting enough rest and eating a healthy diet.